 Christine says that it’s time to rethink the approach to product delivery if an organisation is to be truly product-led.
 Being product-led requires everyone around the company to play a part in successful delivery and adoption of the product and its features.
 It means putting the product at the centre of the customer experience.
 Christine gives the example of Etsy as a business that successfully manages fast-moving updates.
 Rick comments that everyone wants to release products quickly but it needs the right infrastructure and organisational mindset.

-Christine explains why product ops has become the orchestrator of product releases at Pendo.
+Christine explains why product operations has become the orchestrator of product releases at Pendo.
 Product managers have a hard job, she says, and must be freed of work that distracts them from their mission to serve customers and meet business needs.
 The CPO has also become more of a critical stakeholder over the last 10 years, she adds, and they are passing some of their accountability down to their teams.
-Splitting out responsibility for product releases to product ops frees up product managers to “have healthier conversations around pain and innovation” with the right people.
-Pendo’s Product Ops acts as the connective tissue between Product, Customer Success and Engineering.
+Splitting out responsibility for product releases to product operations frees up product managers to “have healthier conversations around pain and innovation” with the right people.
+Pendo’s product operations act as the connective tissue between Product, Customer Success and Engineering.

-Christine then runs through some pains signals that have prompted businesses to invest in product ops.
+Christine then runs through some pains signals that have prompted businesses to invest in product operations.
 Common reasons are as follows:

 - Lack of transparency